deuryferreira/drclock/README.md

 # DRclock ⌚
 ### Digital Clock and Temporizer made with vanilla Javascript!

-Useful to learn some concepts as manipulating DOM and using HTML, CSS and Javascript Actually i made this simple app thinking about a solution for time management at church scenario or any other performance.
+This project was very interesting to learn some concepts as manipulating DOM and using HTML, CSS and Javascript Actually i made this simple app thinking about a solution for time management at church scenario or any other performance.

 Has some interesting options like